Up to 90% off top deals

 Waking up, eating, sleeping, relaxing, parenting and working all in the same place isn’t everyone’s cup of tea.
 It’s likely not your cup of tea.
 But in these testing coronavirus times, like it or not, you’re going to have to do some work from home.

-I’ve been working from home for almost two decades and one of the most common things I hear from friends and colleagues is, “oh, I could never work from home”.
+I’ve been working from home for almost two decades and one of the most common things I hear from friends and colleagues is, “oh, I could never work from home.”
 That suggests there will be quite a lot of adjustment for many of you.

 With that thought in mind, I’d like to offer the following 10 working from home tips that I try (not always successfully) to apply each day.

-My dad has a saying that I’ve found to be very true as I’ve emerged from out of his shadow: “One hour before lunch is worth two hours after.”
+My dad has a saying that I’ve found to be very true as I’ve emerged from out of his shadow: “one hour before lunch is worth two hours after.”
 The biggest mistake you can make working from home is to assume you can sleep in and work late.
 After all, it’s not like you need to account for transit, right?
 (Well, only as you transit from the fridge to the desk!)

-This may seem obvious, but everything is bottlenecked by broadband Internet.
+This may seem obvious, but everything is bottlenecked by broadband internet.
 When you’re working from home, productivity needs to be maintained no matter what else is going on in your home (or the street).
 You can’t find yourself needing to engage in a video conferencing meeting at a time when everyone else in the house is on a different Netflix feed.

 An obvious starting point is to compare broadband plans and to see what else is available on the market.
 While getting something new installed may take some time, it could also be possible to upgrade your existing plan with the same ISP to a faster category in the interim.
 It will cost more, but that investment could be worth it.

-There are also ways to improve Wi-Fi speed in your home through the placement of your router and the connectivity of your Internet of Things devices.
+There are also ways to improve Wi-Fi speed in your home through the placement of your router and the connectivity of your internet of things devices.
 And in a worst-case scenario, you can back up your home broadband with a good mobile broadband plan.
 Then you can always hotspot using 4G to get around any congestion issues in a pinch.

-You’ll be tempted to double dip while working from home, to get your work done and catch up on the latest episode of your favourite TV show at the same time.
+You’ll be tempted to double dip while working from home.
+To get your work done and catch up on the latest episode of your favourite TV show at the same time.
 Or to have a YouTube video running in a little window, filled with people faceplanting and bellyflopping.

 I highly recommend not doing this.
 Squash this temptation flat.
 Even at lunch, leave the TV off.
-Your half-hour break will quickly stretch to 45 minutes if that’s how long an episode takes to finish.
+Your half-hour break will quickly stretch to 45-minutes if that’s how long an episode takes to finish.
 You don’t have the strength to press pause.
 No one does!
 Not to mention that at home, you’ve got to clean up after preparing food, which tends to happen after the TV show has ended.

 In an office environment, you tend to do a lot of movement relative to what you do at home.
 You might even rack up thousands of steps just getting to work on your commute.
 Then you go to meetings, walk about talking to colleagues and even just go out for lunch and coffee.
 All of that goes out the window at home unless you force it.

-I have set up a little 1,000-step walk around the block that takes about 5 to 10 minutes and I do this once every 90 minutes or so.
+I have set up a little 1000-set walk around the block that takes about five to 10 minutes and I do this once every 90 minutes or so.
 This activity does wonders for your longevity through the day and can break the cabin fever you get staying in your own home.
 I then time this in with phone calls I need to make, or at a time when I’m due to check in-company messaging or emails, so it’s not “wasted” time.

 Working from home requires far more discipline that working from an office.
 Psychologically, it’s your place to unwind and relax.
 All your chores and those odd jobs around the house that you can usually ignore are now in your face.
-You’ll think, “I should really get those sheets washed while the sun is out”, for example.
+You’ll think, “I should really get those sheets washed while the sun is out,” for example.